Odonno/ReduxSimple/README.md

 ### Combine selectors

 Sometimes, you need to consume multiple selectors.
 In some cases, you just want to combine them.
 This is what you can do with `CombineSelectors` function.
-It uses `CombineLatest` operator of the Rx.NET library.
 Here is an example:

 ```csharp
 Store.Select(